Posted On January 23, 2026

 They reduce exposure because personal data stays on the device, but security still depends on hardware encryption and device protection.

-Do local AI gadgets work without internet?
+Do local AI gadgets work without the internet?

 Why isn’t all AI local yet?